For the first time in decades, the battle for Santa Barbara County Clerk-Recorder-Assessor is the political talk of the town.

 Joe Holland, the incumbent, is facing a challenge from the No. 2 in charge, Melinda Greene.
 This battle, however, is not your typical political joust.

-Holland has served for 24 years, but for the past 18 months he has not worked in the office.
-Holland said he is suffering from a chronic illness and has been working remotely, communicating through text messages, phone calls and Zoom.
-Greene said the office, and the public, deserve a person in the office full-time.
+Holland has served for 24 years, but for the past 18 months, he has not worked in the office.
+He said he is suffering from a chronic illness and has been working remotely, communicating through text messages, phone calls and Zoom.
+Greene said the office, and the public, deserve a person in-house full time.

-Holland in the interview makes his case for a 7th term.
-He says he communicates regularly with his team and that his lack of on-site presence does not affect the organization.
-Still, all five members of the Santa Barbara County Board of Supervisors have endorsed Green.
-During the interview below, Holland experienced technical difficulties with his Zoom connection and his screen was blurry.
+In the interview, Holland makes his case for a seventh term.
+He says that he communicates regularly with his team and that his lack of an on-site presence does not affect the organization.
+Still, all five members of the Santa Barbara County Board of Supervisors have endorsed Greene.
+During the interview below, Holland experienced technical difficulties with his Zoom connection, and his screen was blurry.

-Green in the podcast said she would bring a greater sense of transparency to elections and improve morale.
+Greene in the podcast said she would bring a greater sense of transparency to elections and improve staff morale.
 The leader of the department, she said, needs to be in the office.
-Holland in his interview says he will be back soon after the election to spend more time in the office.
+Holland in his interview says he will be back onsite soon after the election.

 The department has a $22 million budget.
 Holland earns $275,511, and a benefits package worth $48,677.
 His annual pension is about $43,000.